 Originally released in 1976, 2112 was the Canadian three-piece band's breakthrough album.
 Guitarist Alex Lifeson described it as, "the first record where we sounded like Rush."
 Fans have been waiting for the high resolution surround sound version, which was released on Dec 18, 2012 as three deluxe editions.
 These include a CD/DVD or CD/Blu-ray, with the package including the remastered album and three bonus live tracks on CD.
 The second disc includes 5.1 surround sound mix and an...Read more

 Seven years in and their ninth release, Rush released their critically acclaimed Moving Pictures, often considered one of the greatest hard rock albums of all times.
 Taking some cues from the new wave movement they superbly blend their progressive hard rock approach, all honed to perfection.
-This release is chalk full of classics, and the band performs several songs regularly in concert and classic rock radio often pulls from this album too...Read more
+This release is chalk full of classics, and the band performs several songs regularly in concert and classic rock radio often pulls from this album too.
+While other hard rock bands at...Read more

 In late November 2011, just in time for the holidays, Universal Music released three separate six-disc box sets by Rush.
 Collecting the entire Rush output between 1974 and 1989, including both live and studio albums, the Rush Sector box sets span the entire historic Mercury Records tenure of Geddy Lee (bass, keyboard, vocals), Alex Lifeson (guitar) and Neil Peart (drummer).
 (John Rutsey drummed on Rush's debut.)
-Each 'Sector' contains five of their 15 Mercury albums...Read more
+Each 'Sector' contains five of their 15 Mercury albums in chronological order...Read more

 OriBased in Athens, Greece, Sorrows Path has been a long time in the making, and members have endured a tough road along the way.
 Originally formed by Takis Drakopoulos (bass) and Kostas Salomidis (guitar) back in 1993, playing gigs and releasing their first demo a few years later.
-Tragically their original founding bassist died, and after being signed to a label and recording a release in 1998 that...Read more
+Tragically their original founding bassist died, and after being signed to a label and recording a release in 1998 that was subsequently shelved, they took a two year break due...Read more

 Debuting at number one on the Billboard charts when first released in 1994, Superunknown went on to sell over nine million copies worldwide.
 Certified five-times Platinum in the US, Sungarden received two Grammys for their singles 'Black Hole Sun' and 'Spoonman' in 1995.